Loader gif

 What should I claim on my W-4?

 You no longer need to claim allowances on your W-4 form, but there is a section for claiming dependents in Step 3.
 This section allows you to list all of your dependents, making sure the appropriate Child Tax Credit amount is deducted from your withholding.
-Fill out this section if you are the sole earner, or if you are married filing jointly and have the highest-paying job.
+Fill out this section if you are the sole earner, or if you are married and have the highest-paying job.
 If you are single with multiple jobs, you would also only need to fill out this section for your highest-paying job.

 Is there a W-4 calculator I can use to help me fill out my form?